Hato Rey Central

 Hato Rey Central is one of the 18 barrios of the municipality of San Juan, Puerto Rico.
+It is one of three barrios commonly known together as Hato Rey.
 With a population density of 16,155.3 per square mile.
 It has a land area of 1.03 sq mi and a 2010 Census population of 16,640.

-Hato Rey Central was a barrio of the former municipality of Rio Piedras, before it was merged with San Juan in 1951.
+Hato Rey Central was a barrio of the former municipality of Río Piedras, before it was merged with San Juan in 1951.

 It is bounded by Hato Rey Norte to the west, by barrio Universidad to the south, by Oriente to the east, and by Santurce to the north.
 The Caño Martín Peña separates Hato Rey Central from Santurce.

 Demographics

-The population of the barrio is of 16,640, with a population density of 16,155 residents per square mile.
+The population of the barrio in 2010 was 16,640, with a population density of 16,155 residents per square mile.

 Districts

 The barrio of Hato Rey Central is further divided into 4 subbarrios, from north to south: